royerlab/napari-chatgpt/README.md

 yet widely
 available.

-Omega could eventually help non-experts process and analyse images, especially in the bioimage domain.
+Omega could eventually help non-experts process and analyze images, especially in the bioimage domain.
 It is also potentially valuable for educative purposes as it could assist in teaching image processing and analysis, making it more accessible.